SarkarRjx1999/dice_game/README.md

-# dice_game play this game win bets with your friends😁.
+# dice_game A simple game created using javascrpipt,HTML5 and CSS3 :)